-It has been funded by EU research programs (6th Framework Programme, 7th Framework Programme, Lifelong Learning Programme, Erasmus Thematic Network etc.), EEA Grants/Norway Grants, European Science Foundation (ESF), Ford and Rockefeller Foundations, OECD, UNESCO, as well as numerous Polish research programs, including grants from the National Research Council (NCN), the Foundation for Polish Science (FNP) and the Ministry of Science and Higher Education.
+CPPS has been lavishly funded by successive EU research programs (including the 6th Framework Programme, 7th Framework Programme, Lifelong Learning Programme, and Erasmus Thematic Network), EEA Grants/Norway Grants, European Science Foundation (ESF), Ford and Rockefeller Foundations, OECD, UNESCO, and numerous Polish research programs administered by the National Research Council (NCN), the Center for Research and Development (NCBR), the Foundation for Polish Science (FNP) and the Ministry of Science and Higher Education.

-The Center’s major objective is to do advanced research in the area of higher education research and higher education policy, especially in cooperation with international partners and through large-scale international comparative research projects.
+The Center’s main objective is to perform advanced research on quantitative studies of science, higher education research, and higher education policy, emphasizing cooperation with international partners and large-scale international comparative research projects.

-Its major areas of interest include: university management and governance, university funding, academic profession, academic entrepreneurialism, higher education reforms (especially in Central and Eastern Europe), higher education legislation, globalization and higher education, Europeanization, and public services/welfare state.
+Major areas of interest include quantitative studies of science, sociology of science, university management and governance, university funding, academic profession, higher education reforms (especially in Central and Eastern Europe), and scientometrics.

-The Center’s structure includes its Director (Professor Marek Kwiek), Program Coordinator, and Collaborating Scholars.
+The Center’s structure includes its Director (Professor Marek Kwiek), Project Manager (Dr. Marcin Byczynski), and Collaborating Scholars.